sourcegraph/handbook/content/departments/people-talent/talent/process/interview_process.md

 The Recruiter conducts an initial recruiter screen with eligible candidates.
 Sample Recruiter screen questions can be found [here](interview_process.md).

 - To advance a candidate to the Recruiter screen stage, the Recruiter uses the Calendly template in Greenhouse to schedule.
 To reject a candidate, Recruiter sends rejection email template.
-- COMING SOON: how to schedule with Calendly
+- To use the Calendly template in Greenhouse to schedule, first enable [Calendly integration](https://support.greenhouse.io/hc/en-us/articles/360029359472) in Greenhouse.
+Then continue to [these steps](https://support.greenhouse.io/hc/en-us/articles/360029686091) to schedule an interview with Calendly.

 - To decline a candidate, follow [these steps](../process/interview_process.md#declining-candidates).
 All candidates are either advanced or declined within **5 business days** of their application date to provide a positive candidate experience.

 If the candidate does not show up for the interview, the Recruiter will call, email, and text the candidate and offer to reschedule.